Lambda Forever!

 Questions about Specific Details of Racket

-Where did the names of the procedures cons, car, and cdr come from?
+Where did the names of the procedures car, cdr, and cons come from?

-These names are an homage to the first implementation of Lisp, on an IBM 704.
+These names date to the first implementation of Lisp, on an IBM 704.
 A word on the 704 consisted of two parts, the address register and the decrement register. car and cdr were macros for accessing the contents of the address register and the contents of the decrement register, respectively.

 Racket modernizes Scheme in many ways, including by adopting Common Lisp's names for these fundamental procedures: first and rest.

-cons is the sort of abbreviation that most programmers love.
+cons is the sort of abbreviation many programmers love.
 It is the procedure for constructing lists.
 More specifically, cons allocates a single two-address cell, which we usually just call a cons cell.
 In this sense, cons is an inverse of car and cdr.

 Are Racket identifiers case-sensitive?

 Yes.
-Even so, we rarely use embedded capitals when naming things in Racket.
+However, we rarely use embedded capitals when naming things things in Racket.
 Instead, we use punctuation characters, especially the hyphen.
 Instead of LastElement, we would say last-element.

 Does Racket provide operators for programming with side effects?